The following information is from our friends at My Birth Matters

 Please visit My Birth Matters for more information.

-Your membership will help protect, promote, and support breastfeeding in New Jersey.
-To join the Coalition, please complete our membership form, mail your check and the completed form to the address on the form.
+NJBC Flyer Your membership will help protect, promote, and support breastfeeding in New Jersey.
+To join the Coalition, please complete our membership form online or complete a paper copy of the form and mail it to the address on the form.
 We are a non-profit and flourish on donations.
-You can submit donations using the Paypal "DONATE" button.
-Want to be a member? … Read More »
+You can submit donations using the Paypal "DONATE" button. … Read More »

 If you are looking for breastfeeding help, please visit zipmilk.org for a list of … Read More »